-The 7 San Pedro Restaurants you absolutely must try!
-(Updated 2017)
+8 San Pedro Belize Restaurants you absolutely must try!
+(2022 Update)

-San Pedro is brimming with culinary delights of all varieties, here are the 7 best places to experience them in!
+San Pedro Belize is brimming with culinary delights of all varieties, here are the 8 best restaurants to experience them at (in no particular order):

 This iconic San Pedro restaurant has been filling stomachs of happy patrons for 20 years when it began as a burger aisle.
 Founded by Elvia Staines for whom it is named after, it is a must visit restaurant in San Pedro town.